-When problems exist in a relationship, more than half the time, sex is also absent.
+If there are more than half of the problems in a relationship that isn’t resolved, then sex may be absent.
 Most often, when one partner can’t get over an issue, they begin to feel used and decide to no longer engage.
-There are two primary reasons to have sex at its most basic social level, 1. to get something, and 2. to exchange emotions.
+Two main reasons for sex at its most basic social level are 1. to get something and 2. to share emotions.
 If you and your partner have mismatched views on sex, say you want sex and your partner doesn’t, you need to ask yourself WHY you want sex.
-There are a variety of reasons:
+There are many reasons you might want to have sex.

 - Feel powerful

 The best thing you can do, if you’re even looking this question up, is to take responsibility of your reasons to have or want to have sex.
 That way you can share your reason with your partner in a mutually satisfying way.

 We must first look at sex as a biological phenomenon to understand why it makes us feel good.
 The body releases four mood-altering hormones, oxytocin dopamine serotonin and serotonin.
 You’ve probably heard of some of these because they’re directly related to happiness levels.